breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Everything old is new again

 As a kid, I was given a book on the history of mathematics.
-I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) in a town divided by rivers, inhabited by a man called Euler.
-Which towns had a path crossing each bridge exactly once?
+I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) in a town divided by rivers, once inhabited by a man called Euler.
+Was there a tour crossing each bridge exactly once?
 Was it possible to tell without checking every path?
 I remember spending days trying to figure out the answer.

 <center>
 <a href="https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg"><img align="center" width="60%" src="../images/konigsberg_bridges.png"/></a>